 This is a walk that takes you through Civil Lines, a once upon a time suburb of Shahjahanabad.
-North of Delhi is a world in itself, established by the British, it still carries the air of the colonial culture.
-There are roads and streets, a stylish hotel, an old cemetery, a queen’s personal garden with a palace and a mosque, an orphanage and adoption place and if you want a historical Gurudwara.
-This part of Delhi is also along the Yamuna River, ahead of Red fort, Salimgarh fort and all the samadhis of the post independence leaders.
+North of Delhi is the world in itself, established by the British, it still carries the air of the colonial culture.
+There are roads and streets, a stylish hotel, an old cemetery, a queen’s personal garden with a palace.
+A mosque, an orphanage and adoption place and if you want a historical Gurudwara.
+This part of Delhi is also along the Yamuna River, ahead of Red fort, Salimgarh fort and all the samadhis of the post-independence leaders.

-Civil Lines, Delhi walk around – Places to visit in Delhi
+Civil Lines, Delhi – Places to visit in Delhi

-While walking around civil lines, you can stop by and look at the bungalows in this area, which were built by the governing British to live on the outskirts of the then city.
-If you have grown up in Army cantonments like me, you may feel a bit nostalgic, and if you have live in UK for a while, again it may port you there for a moment.
-Roads are still broad here and if you choose a time when traffic is not much, and if weather supports you, you can enjoy walking around.
-The area was established by and for the civil servants and hence the name Civil Lines.
+While walking around civil lines, you can stop by and look at the bungalows in this area.
+Which were built by the governing British to live on the outskirts of the then city?
+If you have grown up in Army cantonments like me, you may feel a bit nostalgic.
+If you have lived in UK for a while, again it may port you there for a moment.
+Roads are still broad here.
+If you choose a time when traffic is not much, and if weather supports you, you can enjoy walking around.
+The area was established by and for the civil servants.
+And hence the name Civil Lines.